yosiris-m/yosiris-m/README.md

 ### Hi there 👋

-I am a programming enthusiast✨ .
+I am a programming enthusiast ✨.
 I am interested in improving my knowledge of creating quality code using automated tests, good practices and design patterns.

-- 🔭 I’m currently working on personal project "FAMILYCASH" app.
+- 🔭 I’m currently working on personal project *FamilyCash* app.

-- 🌱 I’m currently learning python and others library.
+- 🌱 I’m currently learning **Python** and others JS frameworks like **Angular**.

 - 👯 I would like to work and collaborate on projects in which I can acquire new knowledge, learn new tools that allow me to be better in the world of programming.

-- 📫 you can contact me through linkedind: https://www.linkedin.com/in/yosiris/
+- 📫 You can contact me through linkedin: https://www.linkedin.com/in/yosiris/